In the JavaScript ecosystem, code formatting is not optional�it's a

 How do I format minified JavaScript from production?

-{} button).
+built-in "Pretty Print" (usually a {} button).
 For offline formatting,

-paste minified code into our JS formatter or Prettier—it intelligently adds line breaks and
+paste minified code into our JS formatter or Prettier�it intelligently adds line breaks and

 indentation, making it debuggable.
-However, variable names will still be minified (a→b).
+However, variable names will still be minified (a?b).
 Use

 source maps in production to map minified code back to original source for true debugging.